Dental Braces - Brace Choices

 Adults cannot get NHS Braces (unless linked to other medical needs/operations) and so must pay Privately anyway.
 If children want the latest technology like FastBraces® from the USA, then they must pay Privately too as the NHS doesn't fund specific systems like that.

 Many expect the NHS dental services will receive further cuts ( or higher scores needed to treat) as the whole service becomes over-stretched, including Braces services too, which some argue are mainly cosmetic anyway.
 However that is not our system and we don't control it and it's worsening waiting times, despite the good people within it trying their best etc. Discuss with your Dentist and ask what waiting times are like in your area for your children.
-You could be finished before even starting!!!!!!
+Alternatively, you could be finished before even starting elsewhere !!!!!!

 If you are over 18 years old and wish to have your teeth straightened, then we can offer clear Aligners for simple cases (treatment times 1 or 2 years and mainly tipping) or STO Brackets and Round Wires for similar results to aligners but treatment times quicker at 6 months to 12 months or so, or Traditional Braces which usually start with STO approaches in year 1 and then swap to rectangular wires to fit better their rectangular slots to the start 3D paralleling of roots later, perhaps in year 2 or 3.

 However....
-FastBraces® uses rectangular wire in rectangular slots in patented TRIANGULAR brackets, to achieve 3D tooth root corrective movements from day 1, meaning fast 3D torque allowing many cases to be completed in as little as 3 months to about a Year, but most of Dr. Kilcoyne's FastBraces® cases take 5-7months, which is very well tolerated by Adults and Teenagers alike!
+FastBraces® uses rectangular wire in rectangular slots in patented TRIANGULAR brackets, to achieve 3D tooth root corrective movements from day 1, meaning immediate 3D torque allowing many cases to be completed in as little as 3 months to about a Year, with most of Dr. Kilcoyne's FastBraces® cases taking 5-7months, which is very well tolerated by Adults and Teenagers alike!

 Metal braces though can work very well indeed and many children and even adults do decorate these with different coloured elastics around the metal brackets, to personalise these and make them more fun - whether FastBraces® or more Traditional Slow-Braces, one doesn't have to just have clear elastics around the brackets, see the picture below for an example of this: